 3.)
 Possible initial UV spikes

-Compact fluorescent bulbs, especially older models, can have an initial burn-in period when the UVB output is higher than normal.
+Compact fluorescent bulbs, especially older models, may have an initial burn-in period when the UVB output is higher than normal.
 For example, with the older Zoo Med compact bulbs the period of high light and UVB output lasted about 150 hours.
 During that time, it was best to place the bulb higher than usual or to preburn it away from the tortoise enclosure.

 Just like with the compact fluorescent UVB bulbs, there has been manufacturing problems with mercury vapor bulbs (MVB’s) in the past.
 For example, some MVB's from batches JI, KI, LI produced after Oct 2009 were affected.
 These defective MVB's emitted abnormally short wavelength UVB radiation and increased the risk of an eye problem called photo-kerato-conjunctivitis.
 (Source: UV Guide UK)